 With that being said, I still only spent around 604,475 Won which is around ~$543, leaving me with 955,000 Won (approx. $857).
 It took me a little while to finally purchase some bedding because I couldn’t fathom spending the insane amount of money that Korea charges for some darn blankets.
 So I actually slept on a plain mattress for three weeks lol.
 But it was okay because it was literally 90 degrees everyday with 95% humidity so I definitely didn’t freeze at night(remember, this was in August/September).

-When I did finally find some bedding online, I was able to purchase enough pieces to create a full set for my queen-sized bed for the price of 184,700 Won which is around $165.
+When I did finally find some bedding online, I was able to purchase enough pieces on Gmarket to create a full set for my queen-sized bed for the price of 184,700 Won which is around $165.
 That’s still quite a bit of money but at least I was able to get absolutely everything: 4 pillows, 6 pillow cases (this was an accident), comforter, mattress cushion, mattress topper, and a bed skirt.
 Add on a few more skincare items and my total purchase was 198,600 Won which is around $182.